Lindt Cafe siege: Escape of first five hostages

 At around 3:37 pm, two hostages, John O'Brien and barrister Stefan Balafoutis, escaped from the front entrance of the building, followed by a third hostage, café employee Paolo Vassallo, who ran out from a fire exit at the side of the building.
 At around 4:58 pm, two female hostages, both employees, Jieun Bae and Elly Chen, escaped by running from another entrance of the building and were met by Tactical Operations Unit officers.

 Monis was unaware that Jieun Bae and Elly Chen had escaped.
-Jarrod Morton-Hoffman made noise to cover their exit and persuaded Monis that media reports of five hostages escaping were wrong.
+Hostage Jarrod Morton-Hoffman made noise to cover their exit and persuaded Monis that media reports of five hostages escaping were wrong.
 After the escape, Monis threatened to kill hostages.

 The police State Technical Investigation Branch planted a covert listening device in the café during the night.
 At one point, the device picked up Monis saying that he wanted to kill any escaping hostages.